ppchen44/Machine_Learning_Udacity/Deep Learning/README.md

 Test your algorithm at least six images on your computer.
 Feel free to use any images you like.
 Use at least two human and two dog images.

 **Question 6:** Is the output better than you expected :) ?
 Or worse :( ?
 Provide at least three possible points of improvement for your algorithm.

+**Answer:**

+- The output is a little bit worse than my expected.
+It detected all human faces and dog faces, and it also didn't give me a dog face or human face when the image is cat.
+And the algorithm correctly predicted German_shepherd_dog, but it failed on Cairn Terrier Mix since it predicted it as Norfolk_terrier.
+- Possible points of improvement my algorithm:
+    - Increase the number of epochs
+    - Increase the number of batch_size
+    - Add a Dropout layer